browserengineering/book/book/scheduling-and-threading.md

 * Event handlers for clicking on and typing into web pages

 [^main-thread-name]: Here I'm going with the name real browsers often use.
-A better name might be the "JavaScript" thread (or even bertter, the "DOM" thread, since JavaScript can sometimes run on [other threads][webworker]).
+A better name might be the "JavaScript" thread (or even better, the "DOM" thread, since JavaScript can sometimes run on [other threads][webworker]).

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

-Let's implement the browser thread with [Python threads][python-thread].
+Just as with `set_timeout`, let's implement the browser thread with [Python threads][python-thread].
 All code in `Browser` will run on the browser thread, and all code in `Tab` and `JSContext` will run on the main thread.

 The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.
 Let's add a new `MainThreadRunner` class that will encapsulate the main thread and its event loop.
-The two threads will communicate by writing to and reading from some shared data structures, and use `threading.Lock` objects to prevent race conditions. `MainThreadRunner` will be the only class allowed to call methods on `Tab` or `JSContext`.
+The two threads will communicate by reading and writing shared data structures, and use `threading.Lock` objects to prevent race conditions. `MainThreadRunner` will be the only class allowed to call methods on `Tab` or `JSContext`.